Sometimes things you have waited for all your life come along bit late.

-However looking on the bright side, Tiger and Rory choosing the TaylorMade M2 driver shows that TaylorMade are on the right track and therefore the 2017 version should be even better.
+However looking on the bright side, with Tiger and Rory choosing the TaylorMade M2 driver in 2016 it shows that TaylorMade are on the right track and therefore the 2017 version should be even better.

 That’s what TaylorMade are banking on with the 2017 M2 driver as they use thinner 9-1-1 titanium sole combined with 6 layer carbon composite crown to give the same distinctive black and white look at address.

 The white titanium leading edge is a narrower shape than the previous version, which makes the black carbon composite section larger and helps with the weight re-distribution.